scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 val d = Dog("Fido", 1)
 ```
-Traits are more flexible to compose --- you can mix in multiple traits, but only extend one class --- and should be preferred to classes and abstract classes most of the time.
+Traits are more flexible to compose---you can mix in multiple traits, but only extend one class---and should be preferred to classes and abstract classes most of the time.
 The rule of thumb is to use classes whenever you want to create instances of a particular type, and traits when you want to decompose and reuse behaviour.